murabus/murabus/content/research/worksinprogress.md

 ---

-"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci)
+"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci) (under review)

 "Social Context, Local News, and Voter Confidence" (with Johanna Dunaway)

-"Local news and Political Competition" (with Johanna Dunaway)
+"Local News and Political Competition" (with Johanna Dunaway)

 "Consequences of Subnational Unit Proliferation"